-Buying a good storage container dedicated to cooked potatoes was a great decision for me.
+Buying a suitable storage container dedicated to cooked potatoes was a great decision for me.
 The container I have is flat and can hold a little more than 5 pounds of cooked potatoes perfectly.
 Also, you can set other items in the refrigerator on top of it, so it is space-saving.

 The size of the storage container you purchase will be the size that fits best in your refrigerator.
-Amazon has lots of options, but my advice is to visit one of those container stores to find the one that is best for you.
+Amazon has many options, but I advise visiting one of those container stores to find the one that is best for you.

 There are just 2 stores I go to for potatoes in my Seattle neighborhood of Ballard and they happen to be right next to each other.
 Trader Joe’s and Cash & Carry.
 Cash & Carry is a restaurant supply store.
 I’m surprised at the number of people that believe that the store is only for restaurant people.
 Nope.
 Anybody can shop at Cash & Carry.
-No membership required.
+No membership is required.

 Restaurant supply stores are awesome.
 The prices are low and the lines move fast.
 When I go to Cash & Carry, I purchase a 15-pound of potatoes.
 The price ranges from $2 to $5 throughout the past two years but averages $3.50.
 A steal.

 Trader Joe’s has an organic red potato 5-pound bag that sells for about $5.

 If your time is valuable to purchase organic, because you will not need to peel the potatoes, plus they have more nutrition.
 If you want to save money, purchase non-organic.
 I cycle between both options.

 Red, Yellow, or Russet?